slo1958/sl-xj-lib-data/README.md

 - create an empty table, add columns then add rows one by one
 - create a table from a set of data series
-- load from a text file
+- load from a text file or a database select query

 ### Create an empty table, adding columns then adding rows